> Academics > Course

 A study of selected theories and techniques of counseling as they apply to normal and abnormal human behavior in order to aid the student in identification of a preferred counseling theory based on the student's understanding of selected theories and self-understanding of personal values, basic beliefs, and personality.
 An understanding and integration of the Christian worldview as it impacts the counselor and counseling relationships.
-Fall, Spring, Summer.
+Fall, Spring, Summer, Online.

 Prerequisite: PSYC 1301.

 A study of group counseling theories and techniques.
 Analysis of group leadership and group processes, and practice in leading student and classroom groups.
 Open only to students in the Master of Arts in Counseling and Master of Education in School Counseling programs.
 Fall, Spring, Summer.

 COUN 5385 (3-3-0) Lifespan Human Development

 A study in developmental psychology which focuses on physical, cognitive, social, emotional, sexual, and personality development from conception to death within the context of basic theories of development.
 Fall, Spring, Summer, Online.

 An introduction to psychometrics and psychological testing including the study of test reliability and validity as well as administration and interpretation of results.
 Fall, alternating Summers.

 A study of the scientific method of social and psychological research in order to aid the student in understanding the theoretical bases of scientific research.
 The student will develop a working knowledge of the research methods and problems associated with doing human research.
 The student will gain the ability to recognize both excellent and poor quality research and research methods.
 Fall, Spring, Online.

 Prerequisite: Undergraduate statistics.